Word Family - Seven

 • Tocharian

-• Kushean ṣukt
+• Kushean ṣutaṅka seventy

-• Etruscan 𐌔𐌄𐌌𐌘 semf
+• Etruscan 𐌔𐌄𐌌𐌘 semf a number: either seven, eight, or nine

 Visual